kcrossen/CloudWatch_Remote_Monitor/README.md

 ### Absolutely crucial if you prefer painless: get your app working in PyCharm where debugging is relatively painless. ###

-Second, from this very repository, download and unzip Kivy-OSX-Build_Kit.zip,
+Next, from this very repository, download and unzip Kivy-OSX-Build_Kit.zip,
 ```
 $ cd <Kivy-OSX-Build_Kit>
 ```